OpenVPN is a powerful tunneling protocol that has become the staple protocol for all safe and reliable VPN services in the market.

 It is easiest to find open VPN service for Windows.
 Every provider that is worth mentioning has at least a dedicated VPN client for Windows platform.
 So, you should have no trouble getting an OpenVPN server setup clients from the official website of your VPN provider.

 In case your VPN provider is too backward to have a native VPN client, you can use OpenVPN GUI to run the VPN through .ovpn files.

 OpenVPN for Mac

 The story with Mac compatibility is a little bit different.
-Although many VPN providers have dedicated apps for Mac, this isn’t a general rule.
-For instance, all the VPNs in the list above offer native OpenVPN clients with the exception of Surfshark.
+Although many top VPN providers have dedicated apps for Mac, this isn’t a general rule.
+For instance, all the VPNs on the list above offer native OpenVPN clients with the exception of Surfshark.

 OpenVPN for Android